 Granny Square Quilt Blocks

-This granny (me) decided that 4 granny square blocks were enough.
-I’ve got so many projects going and all I really wanted was to just make a couple blocks because they are so darn cute.
+I was having fun making granny square quilt blocks but this granny, (me) decided that 4 granny square blocks were enough.
+I’ve got so many projects going and all I really wanted was to just make a couple of blocks because they are so darn cute.

-I wanted to separate the blocks a little bit so I just added a 1½ inch strip between the blocks with another 1½ inch square in the middle that matched the center block in my granny squares.
+I wanted to separate the four granny square blocks a little bit so I just added a 1½ inch strip between the blocks.

 I did a little stipple quilting in the background and the middle blocks and added a binding for a little wall hanging.